Closed captioning jobs are one of the many legitimate jobs that you can apply for if you want to work online.

 Closed Captioning Jobs Salary

 The salary greatly depends on the type of job you plan on applying for as real-time jobs often pay much more than an offline job.
+As you saw above, there are two popular jobs available.

 According to the Bureau of Labor Statistics, the average salary for a full-time real-time captioner, as of 2017, was $55,120 a year, whereas freelancers could earn more depending on their experience.